 I had the cookie-cutter already.
 I varied the cookie-cutter design to fit the festive atmosphere, which was the Fourth of July.
 The star for the Fourth of July is perfect.
 Another time, I created lollipops with circles for my son's baseball team party.

 10. Fruit Kabob Sundaes

 We have all heard of fruit kabobs, but Say Yes takes it to a whole new level for kids to create and eat for fun.
 These are called fruit kabob sundaes.
 Perfect for a warm summer day party.

 Ahead of time, I prepped the fruit by cutting them into chunks for the kabob skewers.
-I asked my kids, and we add other favorites like marshmallows, sprinkles, chocolate, butterscotch, or caramel syrup.
+I asked my kids, and we added other favorites like marshmallows, sprinkles, chocolate, butterscotch, or caramel syrup.
 The hot dog paper liners make it easy and fun for everyone.
-The paper liners are like plates if the kids want to put them down, so they can go swim or play.
+The paper liners are like plates if the kids want to put them down to go swim or play.